 ICAOM is also approved by the Hawaii State Board of Acupuncture.
-The Institute is licensed by the State of Hawaii Department of Commerce and Consumer Affairs.
+The Institute is legally authorized to operate by the Hawaii Post-Secondary Education Authorization Program (HPEAP) and licensed by the State of Hawaii Department of Commerce and Consumer Affairs.
 ICAOM is approved to participate in Title IV Students Loans by the United States Department of Education and approved to enroll non-immigrant students (F-1) by the United States Department of Immigration.
 ICAOM is also approved for veteran's education benefits by the State of Hawaii Commission on Higher Education.
 ICAOM is a member of the Council of Colleges of Acupuncture and Oriental Medicine and a member of the National Network Libraries of Medicine.